Liga Primera División

 The Primera División de Ascenso is the second highest level of football in Guatemala.
 Formerly, it was known as Liga Mayor "B".
 It is sanctioned by the National Football Federation of Guatemala.

+League format

 It is composed of two groups of ten teams each.
 The top 3 teams of each group go to the promotion playoffs.
 The bottom two teams of each group go to the relegation playoffs against each other.
 The winner stays, while the loser gets relegated and the winners of the Segunda Division will be automatically promoted.